Hoyasumii/avengers-endgame/README.md

 SECURITY OFFICER: Can you describe them?

-ELEVATOR LADY: Well, one of them had a hippi
+ELEVATOR LADY: Well, one of them had a hippie